 We work towards cultivating the arts ecology in the United States while bridging gaps between differing ages, human identities, and borders between people and practices in both the local, national and international communities.
 We work to create a place that appreciates difference and is rigorous, improvisational, intuitive, healthy and original.

 What exactly do we do?

-Programming at the Field Center is year round and is generally divided between weekend-long events and longer workshops/intensives in which small groups live and work together for 7-14 days at a time, generally led by 1-2 teachers from a variety of disciplines.
+Programming at the Field Center is year round and is generally divided between weekend-long events and longer workshops/intensives in which small groups live and work together for multiple days at a time, generally led by 1-2 teachers from a variety of disciplines.
 During the summer months we host a variety of festivals and cultural events.

 We host several invitation-based residences for artists throughout the year as well, drawing people from a variety of disciplines.

 Additionally we work to host 'summits' or symposiums of people within the performing arts fields to gather and discuss aspects of their work and practices as a means of fostering community.